3 Methods for 2-Stitch Cables (Back & Front)

 Step 2: Insert the left-hand needle into the front of the two slipped stitches on the right-hand needle from left to right, then slip all stitches onto the left-hand needle.

-Step 3: Insert the right-hand needle into the front loop of the first stitch on the left-hand needle from left to right.
+Step 3: Insert the right-hand needle into the first stitch through the back loop on the left-hand needle from right to left.

 Step 4: Wrap the yarn counter clockwise around the right-hand needle.